paipeline/LLMoptimFunc/docs/simple_convex_optimization.md

-# Simple Convex Optimization
+# Simple Quadratic Optimization for Maximizing Returns

 ## Introduction

-Simple convex optimization focuses on minimizing a single convex function with fewer constraints and data requirements.
-This approach is useful for quick analyses and scenarios where data is limited.
+Simple quadratic optimization focuses on maximizing returns through a quadratic function.
+This approach is useful for scenarios where the relationship between variables is nonlinear and can be modeled effectively with a quadratic function.

 ## Basic Convex Optimization Problem

-A basic convex optimization problem can be formulated as follows:
+A basic quadratic optimization problem can be formulated as follows:

 \[
 \begin{aligned}